Argent77/A7-Achievements/A7-Achievements/readme/readme.txt

 In addition to the official Steam Achievements the mod also unlocks a small number of unused achievements for SoD which are implemented in the game but not registered by Steam.

+2. Install Achievements reward (requires the main component to be installed)

+This optional component rewards you with various bonuses after unlocking 25, 50 and 75 percent of all available achievements.

+In PST:EE the rewards are automatically available as additional tattoos which can be purchased in Fell's Tattoo Parlor.

+In all other games you can press the "Inspect" button available on the item description screen of the Achievements Trophy.
+It triggers a conversation where you can redeem your rewards.

 Credits